A brief history of IWMI

 How it all began

 The launch of the International Water Management Institute in 1984 was the culmination of a process set in motion by two significant events that took place as far back as 1969.
-One was a proposal to the Bellagio Group – an international group of experts and donors – stressing the importance of water management in agriculture and the second was a joint proposal by the Ford and Rockefeller Foundations to carry out multidisciplinary research on irrigation technologies, the economics of water management at national and farmer levels and water policy issues at national and international level.
+One was a proposal to the Bellagio Group – an international group of experts and donors – stressing the importance of water management in agriculture.
+The second was a joint proposal by the Ford and Rockefeller Foundations to carry out multidisciplinary research on irrigation technologies, the economics of water management at national and farmer levels, and water policy issues at national and international level.

-The need for water management research was evident as issues of water management continued to surface through the 1970s at Technical Advisory Committee (TAC) meetings of the US based Consultative Group on International Agricultural Research (CGIAR).
-This Group, established in 1971, is a strategic partnership of countries, international and regional organizations and private foundations.
-It currently supports the work of 15 International Centers.
+The need for research was evident as issues of water management continued to surface through the 1970s at Technical Advisory Committee (TAC) meetings of the US-based CGIAR.
+Established in 1971, CGIAR is a strategic partnership of countries, international and regional organizations, and private foundations.
+It currently supports the work of 15 international research centers.

-The CGIAR was reluctant at that time to add to the number of centers already funded by them as the numbers had already increased from 5 to 13 centers between 1969 and 1982.
-However, the CGIAR promoted the establishment of IIMI without formal sponsorship by them.
-Interested CGIAR members asked the Ford foundation to act as the implementing agency to establish IIMI and Ford sent a team to India, Sri Lanka, Pakistan and the Philippines to determine how interested those countries were in hosting the Institute.
+CGIAR was reluctant at that time to add to the number of centers already funded by them as the numbers had already increased from 5 to 13 centers between 1969 and 1982.
+However, CGIAR promoted the establishment of IIMI without formal sponsorship by them.
+Interested CGIAR members asked the Ford Foundation to act as the implementing agency to establish IIMI.
+Ford sent a team to India, Sri Lanka, Pakistan and the Philippines to determine how interested those countries were in hosting the Institute.